Yandex Cloud

 • config_spec.zookeeper.resources.disk_size: To increase the storage size of ZooKeeper hosts.

-In our request example, we are increasing the storage size for both ClickHouse® and ZooKeeper hosts.
+In our request example, we are resizing the storage and updating the disk type for both ClickHouse® and ZooKeeper hosts.

 • config_spec.clickhouse.resources.disk_size: ClickHouse® host storage size, in bytes.